 The Manager conducts electronic poll voting for all the resolutions to be passed at general meetings of LMIR Trust for greater transparency in the voting process.
 An independent scrutineer firm is also present to validate the votes at each general meeting.
 The results of all votes for and against each resolution is tallied and instantaneously displayed at the meeting.
 The voting results are announced via SGXNet following each general meeting.
 There are separate resolutions at the general meetings on each substantially separate issue.
 Resolutions are not "bundled" unless resolutions are interdependent and linked so as to form one significant proposal.
-The 2023 AGM was convened and held by electronic means on 25 April 2023 pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020 (the "Order").
-Alternative Arrangements relating to attendance at the AGM via electronic means (including arrangements by which the meeting can be electronically accessed via 'live' audio-visual webcast or 'live' audio only stream), submission of questions to the Chairman of the Meeting in advance of, or live at, the 2023 AGM, addressing of substantial and relevant questions in advance of, or live at, the AGM and voting at the AGM live by the Unitholder or his/her/its duly appointed proxy(ies) (other than the Chairman of the Meeting) via electronic means, or by appointing the Chairman of the Meeting as proxy to vote on the Unitholders' behalf at the AGM, were put in place for the 2023 AGM.
+Submission of questions to the Chairman of the Meeting in advance of, or live at, the 2024 AGM, addressing of substantial and relevant questions in advance of, or live at, the AGM and voting at the AGM live by the Unitholder or his/her/its duly appointed proxy(ies) (other than the Chairman of the Meeting), or by appointing the Chairman of the Meeting as proxy to vote on the Unitholders' behalf at the AGM, were put in place for the 2024 AGM.